The Data-Driven Censored Newsvendor Problem: Cost of Demand Censoring in the Data-Driven Newsvendor

-We underscore how notable it is that the newsvendor setting lends itself to an {\it exact} characterization of worst-case regret for any constant $q$. {\Cref{fig:regret_sup} summarizes its dependence on $q$ for the special case of exponentially distributed demand. {In the unidentifiable regime (i.e., $\rho \in \{0.5, 0.6\}$), this figure illustrates that the worst-case regret is decreasing and convex in $q$, for $q < \lambda$.
+We conclude the section by gaining insights into the structure of the worst-case regret, for a fixed ordering quantity $q$.
+We provide a plot of $\Regret(q)$ versus $q$ for the special case of exponentially distributed demand in \Cref{fig:regret_sup}.
+In the unidentifiable regime (i.e., $\rho \in \{0.5, 0.6\}$), this figure illustrates that the worst-case regret is decreasing and convex in $q$, for $q < \lambda$.
 It then linearly decreases for $q \in [\lambda,\qcrit_G]$, and increases for $q > \qcrit_G$.
 Observe in \Cref{fig:regret_sup} that, in the identifiable regime (i.e., $\rho \in \{0.2, 0.3, 0.4\}$), the worst-case regret is linear in $q$ for $q > \lambda$.
-This shows that, despite the fact that $\qrisk = \qopt_G$ in this regime}, the worst-case regret is still {not} equivalent to the vanilla regret defined in \Cref{eq:uncensored-regret}, which is {nonlinear} in $q$.
+This shows that, despite the fact that $\qrisk = \qopt_G$ in this regime, the worst-case regret is still not equivalent to the vanilla regret defined in \Cref{eq:uncensored-regret}, which is nonlinear in $q$.
 We formalize this in \Cref{prop:worst-case-for-identifiable} below, and defer its proof to Appendix \ref{apx:worst-case-id}.

 \begin{proposition} Suppose $\Gminus(\lambda) \geq \rho$.
 Then, for any $q \in [0,M]$,

 \end{proposition}

 \Cref{prop:worst-case-for-identifiable} establishes that, while $\Regret(q)$ is indeed equivalent to the vanilla regret when $q < \lambda$, setting $q \geq \lambda$ allows for a distribution in the ambiguity set to kick in, resulting in an increase in cost.
 In the proof of \Cref{prop:worst-case-for-identifiable} we argue that this worst-case distribution ensures that demand comes in low (specifically, with an atom at $\lambda$), implying that $q$ over-orders in the worst case.
 In this case, the worst-case regret is linear in $q$, as observed in \Cref{fig:regret_sup}.